Student "Right to Know" Information

 Student cohort retention rates are tracked and reported to the National Center for Education Statistics via the Integrated Postsecondary Education Data System (IPEDS) each spring.
 The most recent IPEDS submission reports on the fall to fall retention rate of fall 2012 first-time, full-time students.
 The fall 2012 cohort consisted of 358 students; 183 students, or 51 percent, of the cohort enrolled during fall 2013.

 The three-year graduation rate is also reported via IPEDS.
-For Marshalltown Community College students who first entered, full-time in the fall 2010, 24 percent graduated within three years.
-The transfer rate for the fall 2010 cohort was 26 percent.
-Student athletes that first entered on a full-time basis during fall 2010 had a graduation rate 40.1 percent.
+For Marshalltown Community College students who first entered, full-time, in the fall 2011, 18 percent graduated within three years.
+The transfer rate for the fall 2011 cohort was 24 percent.
+Student-athletes who first entered on a full-time basis during fall 2011 had a graduation rate of 50.0 percent.

 Placement and employment data for MCC graduates can be viewed here, MCC Graduate Placement Data, 2012-13 (pdf)

 Campus Crime Statistics

 Campus crime statistics are available through the Dean of Students’ Office (Rm 111) and Provost’s Office (Rm 119) or by going to http://nces.ed.gov/IPEDS/COOL and searching for Marshalltown Community College.
 The most current MCC security and fire safety data can be viewed here: IVCCD Annual Security & Fire Safety 2014 Report (ASR) (a printed copy may be requested through the Dean of Students & Academic Affairs' Office).

 Grievances, complaints & concerns

 Iowa Valley Community College District and Marshalltown Community College desire to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
 MCC students residing outside of the state of Iowa while attending IVCCD who desire to resolve a grievance should follow the College's grievance procedure on Page 13 in the MCC student handbook (pdf).
 In the event that the complaint cannot be satisfied through one of these avenues, the Iowa College Student Aid Commission (ICSAC) is authorized to receive and review complaints from students.
 You may contact ICSAC to register your complaint at https://www.iowacollegeaid.gov/content/constituent-request-review.
 If an issue cannot be resolved through ICSAC, you may file a complaint with either the Iowa Department of Education (515-281-0319) or the Higher Learning Commission (https://www.ncahlc.org/; ph.
 312-263-0456).

 Student Grievance Form and Student Feedback/Complaint Form